 Traditionally, a client wanting to bring a claim against their investment advisor would instruct an expert in the field, to comment upon whether the advisor made a mistake.
 Perhaps they chose the wrong type of investment for your risk profile, or maybe they simply invested in stocks which were obviously never going to perform well.

 However, there have been cases in recent years that have changed the way in which the courts address this type of matter.
 There can now be differing hurdles to overcome, depending on whether you are an experienced investor or not.

 The case of O'Hare v Coutts & Co has potentially made it more difficult for experienced investors to bring a case for professional negligence against their financial advisors, or investment advisers, if the investment fails to deliver.

-In this case, the judge decided that where an "informed" claimant was able to decide on the level of risk that they were willing to take, the investment adviser could not then be penalised if those risks lead to loss.
+In this case, the judge decided that where an "informed" claimant was able to decide on the level of risk that they were willing to take, the investment advisor could not then be penalised if those risks lead to loss.

-Our senior partner, Jan Samuel, is described by clients as a "formidable litigator" and has been a member of the Professional Negligence Lawyers' Association for many years.
+Our senior partner Jan Samuel is described by clients as a "formidable litigator" and has been a member of the Professional Negligence Lawyers' Association for many years.